 Q: How is our program unique?

 A: Our programs are unique because they are exclusively for young women, and our programs are developed and managed by Smith faculty and staff.
 This means that when you come to Smith in the summer, you are getting to know Smith, and Smith is getting to know you.
 We also focus on kinesthetic learning, so you won't be sitting in a classroom, in a lecture.
-You will be working with award-winning authors, or combing through the archives, or testing your blood to analyze your own DNA!
+You will be working with award-winning authors, or combing through the archives, or building robots, or testing your blood to analyze your own DNA!
 We want you to learn as much as you can, and have FUN doing it!

 Q: Describe a typical day